Skip to content

 2. Check competitor rates every Monday on Booking.com for the coming two weeks.
 Note significant deviations from your own rates.

 3. Maintain an event calendar for your city.
 Mark conferences, festivals, sports events, concerts.
-Raise rates 15-25% for dates with strong demand drivers.
+Raise rates meaningfully for dates with strong demand drivers; Cornell SHA research shows event-date premiums of 15-25% are well-supported in most markets.

 4. Experiment with day-of-week pricing.
 Most leisure markets warrant lower midweek rates and higher weekend rates.
 Business markets often show the opposite pattern.

 5. Adjust rates based on booking pace.
-If a Saturday three weeks out is already 80% booked, raise the price.
-If it’s 20% booked, consider a promotion.
+If a Saturday three weeks out is already 80% booked, raise the price; if pace is weak, consider a promotion.
+Pace methodology is well-documented in Lighthouse rate-intelligence resources.

 These five habits won’t match what software can do, but they’ll outperform static seasonal pricing.
 When the manual work starts consuming too much time, or when you realize the optimization opportunities exceed what a human can track, that’s when RMS software earns its investment.